alco/ExReminder/README.md

 ## Where to go Next ##

 Congratulations!
 You now have quite a solid understanding of what it takes to write a full-blown client-server application using Elixir.
-Ready for a tougher challenge?
-Great!
-At the moment I'm still refining this tutorial.
-You may have noticed that some features like supervisor implementation and formatted date for event timeouts are described in the book, but are missing in this tutorial.
-This is temporary, please see the TODO file for a list of things to be added soon.
-If you'd like to help me out, feel free to fork the project and start hacking.
-Also send a note to the [mailing list][8] so that I know which task you're working on.
+Now you're ready to start working on your own project or join efforts with the community and help out a project in need.

-I'm also working on this [WebSockets demo][13].
+I'm also working on this [WebSockets demo][13] which you might be interested in checking out.
 Later, if all goes well, I will try to port the server for Mozilla's [BrowserQuest][14] game.
 If any of these projects sound interesting to you, come join me!
 Find me on IRC (I'm `true_droid` on the **#elixir-lang** channel) or send a message to the [list][8].

-Good luck!
+Good luck and have fun!

   [1]: http://elixir-lang.org/getting_started/1.html